MormonTranshumanistAssociation/mta-publii-theme/README.md

-# MTAPubliiTheme
+# mta_publii_theme

-Note that Publii doesn't seem to like dashes in its theme folder structure, so we used CamelCase.
+Note that Publii doesn't seem to like dashes or CamelCase in its theme folder structure, so we used snake_case.

 ## Setting up Publii
 - Download and install [Publii](https://getpublii.com/download/)